Systemic Lupus Erythematosus

 Lupus tends to be the worst in the first few years (2-5 years).
 It’s important for patients to minimize damage to their body as much as possible during this period.

-Systemic Lupus Erythematosus (SLE) can be properly diagnosed by a rheumatologist, a type of doctor that specializes in arthritis and autoimmune disease, or another specialist who knows a lot about lupus.
+Systemic Lupus Erythematosus can be properly diagnosed by a rheumatologist, a type of doctor that specializes in arthritis and autoimmune disease, or another specialist who knows a lot about lupus.
 Lupus can be tricky to diagnose and having someone experienced is very useful.

-To diagnose SLE, physicians will take a careful and thorough history.
+To diagnose Lupus, physicians will take a careful and thorough history.
 They will ask tons of questions tons of questions because lupus can have so many symptoms.
 Next, they will perform a complete physical examination including the head and neck, lungs, heart, abdomen, joints, and skin.

 Finally, special blood tests are ordered to see the patient’s body is making antibodies to itself.

-Looking for antibodies that attack the body: the anti-nuclear antibody (ANA) test is the most important blood test to do first if lupus is suspected.
+Looking for antibodies that attack the body: The anti-nuclear antibody (ANA) test is the most important blood test to do first if lupus is suspected.
 This test helps determine if the body is making too many antibodies to itself (a small amount is normal) and if they are attacking unusual places.
 If this test comes back negative in a patient, then it’s reasonable to conclude that they don’t have lupus.
 If it comes back positive, then more tests should be run to confirm lupus because a positive ANA test is possible both in healthy people and in people with other diseases.

-Looking for antibodies that attack DNA: the Anti-Double Stranded DNA (anti-dsDNA) test measures antibodies that attack DNA, a special protein that is the “building block of life” and contains genetic code (genes).
+Looking for antibodies that attack DNA: The Anti-Double Stranded DNA (anti-dsDNA) test measures antibodies that attack DNA, a special protein that is the “building block of life” and contains genetic code (genes).
 This is a very specific test for lupus and if it is very positive there is a good chance the diagnosis is lupus..

 Looking for antibodies that attack certain proteins: The Extractable Nuclear Antigen (ENA) Panel is a test that measures antibodies to 6 or 7 other proteins in the body.
 The antibodies in this panel may include: anti-Ro (also called anti-SSA), anti-La (also called anti-SSB), anti-Sm, anti-RNP, anti-Jo-1, anti-Scl70, and anti-centromere.
 Things get a bit more tricky here and it’s best for patients to discuss this test and its results with a rheumatologist.